 How do I make a will?

 Drafting a will is the simplest, cheapest, and easiest way to transfer one’s estate to their heirs.
-Under the current tax codes, a will can transfer up to five million, three hundred and forty thousand ($5,340,000.00) dollars in estate proceeds as an individual or up to ten million, six hundred and eighty thousand ($10,680,000.00) dollars with a spouse –– free of the cumbersome federal estate tax.
+Under the current tax codes, a will can transfer up to eleven million ($11,000,000.00) dollars in estate proceeds as an individual or up to twenty-two million ($22,000,000.00) dollars with a spouse –– free of the cumbersome federal estate tax.
 A will can be created by The Law Offices of Jason W. Stern & Associates in a matter of hours, after a free consultation from a highly qualified NY estate attorney.

 Most people do not realize, only the original copy of the will is valid in court.
 If an original cannot be produced to the court, it is presumed destroyed by the decedent and the estate is once again thrust into administration proceedings.
 Therefore, it is always advisable to leave the original copy in the hands of a trusted NY estate attorney for safekeeping.
 We maintain a guarded safe deposit box in a convenient bank downstairs from our offices to ensure your will is never lost, stolen or destroyed.

 Although a properly executed will does not expire, it may become outdated.
 As people come in and out of our lives and we acquire or sell off assets or portions of an estate, one may need to revise their will so that the proper portions of their estate are bestowed to the proper recipients.
 This can be done as frequently as needed with little cost to the client.

 Give us a call now if you would like to schedule a free consultation.